r-lib/testthat/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.
+There was 1 NOTEs:

+* The package is MIT licensed and has a license template.

 ## Downstream dependencies